 Building Angels maximised the grant funds received from The Reece Grant with heavily discounted materials, donated materials/goods and free project management.
 Partnering with Building Angels were suppliers such as Spantec Building Systems, Weathertex, Stegbar Windows, Mitre-10 Bega and Boral Concrete with some suppliers extending these discounts to anybody building a Phoenix through the Building Angels.

-"Building Angels has been honored to be involved, be the facilitator and conduit to allow to make this possible.
+"Building Angels has been honored to be involved, to be the facilitator and conduit to allow to make this possible.
 However, it should be noted that the Cobargo community are empowering and resilient in their own right, they have created their own programs and support circles within the community to aid their own recovery.
 Owner-built Phoenix shed are supported by one such community initiative, the Triangle Tool Library which shares tools with the community and the workshop would not be possible without the use of these tools," says Lisa Tuersley, CEO Building Angels.

 If you were affected by the Black Summer Fires and are looking to build a Phoenix Shed on your property, please contact Building Angels for further information.